tyc/successfulunittest/manuscript/Basic_Concepts.md

 Once all the requirements are specified, it is reviewed with the test engineer.
 The test engineer should review it and ask himself if the requirements can be tested.
 If it can't be tested, usually the requirements are too vague and are too general.
 The requirements will need to be re-written and its behaviour better defined.
 In most cases, the test engineer create the unit test is also the development engineer.
 So this iteration loop is quite quick.

 The code you create implements functionality that behaves as per the requirements.
 The unit tests are code that checks if the implementation creates functionality that meets the requirements.
 This is why getting the requirements right is important.
-It has enormous impact on the implementation and the unit test if the requirements are not complete or not right.
+It has enormous impact on the implementation and the unit testing if the requirements are not complete or not right.

 One important character of requirements is that each requirements is assigned a unique ID.
 In the 7 requirements, I have used nomenclature of software module name, post fixed by a `req`.
 This makes it easy for each requirements to be identified.
 In more complicated nomenclature, version and status of the requirements are also attached to its ID.
 I think it over complicates the naming structure and does not add much value.